 - 1. Had limited familiarity;

 - 2. Were knowledgeable but not prepared to teach others; or

 - 3. Were capable of preparing teachers to work with children in each of the following age groups:

 - Birth to two years;

 - Three to four years (pre-K); and

-- Kindergarten to grade 3 or higher.
+- Kindergarten to third grade or higher.

-For each topic, at least 76 percent of faculty members across degree levels reported feeling capable of teaching content to students.
-12 In general, faculty members reported feeling most capable of preparing teachers to work with preschool-age children.
-Faculty members teaching in bachelor's degree programs were more likely to feel capable of preparing teachers to work with school-age children than infants and toddlers, while faculty members teaching in graduate degree programs were more likely to feel capable of preparing teachers to work with infants and toddlers than school-age children.
-The topics that faculty across degree levels felt the least capable of teaching were "supporting the cognitive and social development of young dual language learners," "facilitating the developmental course of motor development in young children," and "scaffolding children's mathematical development and promoting their ability to solve problems."
+For each topic, at least 75 percent of faculty members across degree levels reported feeling capable of teaching content to students.
+12 In general, a greater percentage of faculty members reported feeling capable of preparing teachers to work with preschool-age children, followed by infants and toddlers.
+Faculty members were least likely to report feeling capable of preparing teachers to work with school-age children, across all topics and degree program levels.
+The topics that faculty across degree levels felt the least capable of teaching were "supporting the cognitive and social development of young dual language learners," "scaffolding children's mathematical development and promoting their ability to solve problems," and "facilitating the developmental course of motor development in young children."